eyaler/ztml/README.md

 Outputs of these runs can be accessed at [eyalgruss.com/ztml](https://eyalgruss.com/ztml).
 On top of the built-in validations for Chrome, Edge and Firefox, these were also manually tested on macOS Monterey 12.5 Safari 15.6 and iOS 16.0 Safari.

-A quick and dirty way to compress an existing single-page HTML websites with embedded inline media is to use `raw=True` or pass a '.html' file to the CLI.
+A quick-and-dirty way to compress an existing single-page HTML websites with embedded inline media is to use `raw=True` or pass a '.html' file to the CLI.

 ### What this is not
 1. Not an HTML inliner